On a measurable analogue of small topological full groups II

-\begin{thm}Let $\Phi$ be an amenable aperiodic graphing.
-Then $[\Phi]_1'$ is whirly amenable and $[\Phi]_1$ is amenable. \end{thm} \begin{proof} Since $[\Phi]_1$ is an extension of $[\Phi]_1'$ by an abelian (hence amenable) group, the second statement follows from the first, so we only need to prove that $[\Phi]_1'$ is whirly amenable.
+\begin{theo}Let $\Phi$ be an amenable aperiodic graphing.
+Then $[\Phi]_1'$ is whirly amenable and $[\Phi]_1$ is amenable. \end{theo} \begin{proof} Since $[\Phi]_1$ is an extension of $[\Phi]_1'$ by an abelian (hence amenable) group, the second statement follows from the first, so we only need to prove that $[\Phi]_1'$ is whirly amenable.

 By the Connes-Feldmann-Weiss theorem \cite{connesamenableequivalencerelation1981a}, we may write $\mathcal R_\Phi$ as an increasing union of finite equivalence relations $\mathcal R_n$.
 Let us now change these so that their classes have uniformly bounded diameter.